jdelreyes/jotrack-backend/readme.md

 1. This application parses resume in a predefined structure.
 2. The PDF format can be obtained under `./docs/template/jotrack-resume.pdf`.
-3. Edit the master resume template as you like or use the template to be uploaded as PDF file to the program.
+3. Edit the master resume template as you like or use the template to be uploaded as a PDF file to the program.
 4. Once uploaded, you are allowed to apply for jobs.
 5. Applying for jobs triggers `AI Resume Builder` to make a newly-created resume based on your master-resume tailored to the job description.
 6. These `GeneratedResume` objects are accessed at `http://localhost:8000/api/generated-resumes`